Summer Schedule 2020 FAQ

 - If you are an 8+ hour employee, you may take up to 2 hours of summer schedule time per week.

 - Example: 7.5 hour per day employee: During the academic year, employee works 37.5 hours per week.
-On the Summer Schedule, the employee would report as follows: Report actual hours worked Monday – Thursday = 36 hours (9 hours per day) + 1.5 summer schedule time to equal 37.5 for the week.
+On the Summer Schedule, and assuming work during core hours, the employee would report as follows: Report actual hours worked Monday – Thursday = 36 hours (9 hours per day) + 1.5 summer schedule time on Friday to equal 37.5 for the week.

 - Example: 8 hour per day employee: During the academic year, employee works 40 hours per week.
-On the Summer Schedule, the employee would report as follows: Report actual hours worked Monday – Thursday = 38 hours (9.5 hours per day) + 2 summer schedule time to equal 40 for the week.
+On the Summer Schedule, and assuming work during core hours, the employee would report as follows: Report actual hours worked Monday – Thursday = 38 hours (9.5 hours per day) + 2 summer schedule time on Friday to equal 40 for the week.

 11. What if I work all of my regularly scheduled hours?